Instructions for your lino printing starter set

 The hand printing press

 Now let’s move on to the printing press.
 There are many different models in many different price ranges available.
-I limit this blogpost to the hand printing press that I bought in 2020 from Jan, known as Woodzilla.
+I limit this blogpost to the hand printing press that I bought in 2020 from Jan, known as Woodzilla Press.
 It cost 300 euros plus shipping from the Netherlands, and I was able to choose the color from a RAL color chart.
 It has the size A3, means an A3 paper can be printed with it wonderfully, also everything smaller A3.
 It was delivered with a felt mat, which distributes the pressure evenly over the entire surface.

 Anyone who prints a lot and enjoys printing should consider making this investment, I have never regretted it.
 My first print with it was a revelation!
 Because the print result was so evenly and comparatively easily produced that I could hardly believe it.